Santa Maria Tri-Tip: Poor Man's Prime Rib

 In the beautiful Central Coast town of Santa Maria on California Highway 101, there are big ranches, plenty of cattle, and ocean breezes that whisper "bah-be-quuuuuu".

 Originally settled by Mexican cowboys called vaqueros, Santa Maria has an international reputation for their local specialty, tri-tip steak, the unique grill they invented to cook it, and the clever way they carve it to make it tender.

 It has big beefy flavor, it is very lean, so it can be on the chewy side if you don't cook and slice it properly.
 But cook and slice it the way they do in Santa Maria, and you can have a piece almost as tender, and every bit as juicy as prime rib.
-I call it the Poor Man's Prime Rib.
+I call it the Poor Man's Filet Mignon.

 The meat is prepped with minimal seasoning, and served without sauce so the big beefy flavor reigns.
 It is almost always taken off the grill when medium rare, the temp at which it is most tender, and accompanied by grill toasted bread to mop up the juices, a salsa like pico di gallo, pinquito beans, macaroni and cheese, salad, and the excellent local wines.
 Pinquito beans are small and pink and another local tradition.

-Special thanks to Harry Stewart of The Great American Barbecue in Alameda, CA, and owner of the big rig above for teaching me how to cut tri-tip.
+Special thanks to Harry Stewart of Alameda, CA, and owner of the big rig above for teaching me how to cut tri-tip.
 Those are his hands in the pictures.

 Santa Maria Tri-Tip Steak Recipe

-Cooking time.
-45 to 90 minutes depending on how you set up your grill.
+Takes.
+5 minutes to prep and 45 to 90 minutes to cook depending on how you set up your grill

 1 tri-tip steak